-Download the latest firmware for the server; then, install the firmware, using the instructions that are included with the downloaded files.
+The firmware for the server is periodically updated.
+Download the latest firmware for the server; then, install the firmware, using the instructions that are included with the download files.

-When you replace a device in the server, you might have to update the firmware that is stored in memory on the device or restore the pre-existing firmware from a diskette or CD image.
+When you replace a device in the server, you might have to either update the firmware that is stored in memory on the device or restore the pre-existing firmware from a diskette or CD image.